al395603/Face2Anime-Translation/README.md

 *The CycleGANModel folder contains the developed neural model together with the used dataset.*

 *The UserApp folder contains the implementation of the user application.
-To use the application run the file user_app.py in a programming environment (e.g. PyCharm).*
+To use the application run the file user_app.py.*